near Mikesville in Columbia County, Florida — The American South (South Atlantic)

 America was in the grip of the Great Depression when Franklin Delano Roosevelt was inaugurated in

 March of 1933.
-More than twenty-five percent of the population was unemployed,
+More than twenty-five percent of the population

 Out of the economic chaos emerged the Civilian Conservation Corps (CCC).
 It goal was two-fold: